How do I register for camp?

 FOR DAY CAMPERS

 What time do I need to drop my camper off in the morning?
 When do I get to pick them up?
-Depending on group assignment, campers will need to be dropped off at Dobie Center at either 7:45 a.m. or 8:45 a.m. and should be escorted into the main lobby with their parent/guardian.
-Pick-up time will be either 8 p.m. or 8:30 p.m.
+Depending on group assignment, campers will need to be dropped off at the Jamail Texas Swimming Center at either 8:05 a.m.
+(Blue/Red groups) or 9:05 a.m.
+(White/Orange groups) and should be escorted into the main lobby with their parent/guardian.
+Pick-up time will be either 8 p.m.
+(White/Orange groups) or 8:30 p.m.
+(Blue/Red groups).
 Your camper’s group assignment will be given on Sunday evening, and you will be notified of the proper times.
-Monday thru Thursday, day campers are ALWAYS dropped off at Dobie Center, and picked up at the Jamail Texas Swimming Center, unless prior arrangements have been made with the director.
+Monday thru Thursday, day campers are ALWAYS dropped off AND picked up at the Texas Swimming Center, unless prior arrangements have been made with the director.

 On Friday, ALL day campers will be dropped off at the Jamail Texas Swimming Center at 9:15 a.m.
 Camp concludes at 11:30 a.m., and day campers are picked up from the pool. top

 Can day campers take part in the evening activities?
-Yes, but arrangements will need to be made in advance with the camp director or their group counselor so the Camp is aware they are participating. top
+Yes.
+Arrangements will need to be made in advance with the camp director or their group counselor so the Camp is aware they are participating and traveling back to the dorm with Camp. top

 Do day campers need to check in on Sunday?
 YES!
-Day campers check in at Dobie Center from 2-5 p.m. on Sundays.
+Day campers check in at Callaway House (sessions 1-3) and The Castillian (session 4) from 2-5 p.m. on Sundays.
 Campers receive their camp t-shirt, as well as find out their schedule for Sunday evening.
-They have dinner with camp, and walk to the pool from the dorm for the first stroke session on Sunday night.
+They have dinner with camp, and bus/walk to the pool from the dorm for the first stroke session on Sunday night.
 Day campers are picked up at the pool on Sundays after a short informational meeting with the director and their parents. top

 What about the weekly schedule?
 Once day campers find out their group, they will be given their pick-up and drop-off times on Sunday evening.
 Day campers follow the same schedule as overnight campers once they are with the camp.
 You may download a camp schedule HERE. top

 What about the Friday schedule?
 Day campers should be brought to the Jamail Texas Swimming Center no later than 9:15 a.m. regardless of their group.
-Day campers may be picked up at the Texas Swim Center at 11:30 a.m. or shortly thereafter. top
+Day campers may be picked up at the Texas Swim Center shortly after 11:30 a.m. top

 How will I get to camp?
 Campers are responsible for providing transportation to and from the camp at their own expense.
 Many campers drive, or fly into Austin-Bergstrom International Airport. top